ray-project/ray/doc/source/rllib/rllib-training.rst

-Note: When using ``evaluation_duration_unit=timesteps`` and your ``evaluation_duration`` setting is NOT dividable by the number of evaluation workers (configurable via ``evaluation_num_workers``), RLlib will run a slightly different number of timesteps during each evaluation step.
+Note: When using ``evaluation_duration_unit=timesteps`` and your ``evaluation_duration`` setting is NOT dividable by the number of evaluation workers (configurable via ``evaluation_num_workers``), RLlib will round up the number of timesteps specified to the nearest whole number of timesteps that is divisible by the number of evaluation workers.

 Before each evaluation step, weights from the main model are synchronized to all evaluation workers.